SergeyFM/OWENSensorReader/README.md

 # OVENSensorReader

+THIS VERSION IS DEPRECATED.
+SEE ModbusSensorUtility REPOSITORY.

-This app reads and displays input registers of OVEN modules: ОВЕН MB110-220.8AC, ОВЕН MB110-224.8A It is possible to add other models.
+The app reads and displays input registers of OVEN modules: ОВЕН MB110-220.8AC, ОВЕН MB110-224.8A It is possible to add other models.
 Communication goes with Modbus RTU master via Serial Port.
 The ReadHoldingRegisters() function is used.
 The app works asynchronously.

 ![](form.png)